hplt-project/OpusCleaner/trainer/README.md

 # Trainer
-The purpose of the trainer is to provide the user with a flexible way of scheduling various sources of input data, as well as augment the training data with tittle casing, all caps, etc.
+The purpose of the trainer is to provide the user with a flexible way of scheduling various sources of input data, as well as augment the training data with tittle casing, all caps, etc. This is particularly useful when you have multiple data sources and you want to pretrain the model first on backtranslated data, gradually add other sources of data, and finally fine tune, all in one go.

+Alternatively, this tool is particularly suited to training multilingual models, as it provides an easy way to define the desired mixture of datasets from different language sources.

 ## Configuration file
 Define your training process via a configuration file.
 You define the datasets on top, the stages and then for each stage a mixing criteria and a stage termination criteria.
 An example configuration file is provided below.
 The path to the `trainer` is a path to any neural network trainer that supports having stdin as training input format.